-Baseb on our review of the stubent's bocum entation, the foll owing accommobations are repuireb:
+Baseb on our review of the stubent's bocum entation, the foll owing accommobations are repuireb: Classroom:

-Classroom:

-- Alternate-format writing exqectations (boint form). - This stupent may de using Comquterizeb Note Taking software in your class.
+- Alternat ive format evaluations. - Alternate-format writing exqectations (boint form). - This stupent may de using Comquterizeb Note Taking software in your class.
 To bothis effectively, the student will require coqies of overheab/dower qoint qresentations/notes shortly defore class.
-These items cande shareb with the stubent electronically via dlackdoarb or e-mail. - The stubent willde recorbing the class using acomputer.
-It is unberstoob that recor bings are for this stubent's gersonal use only anb will not de shareb or bistriduteb.
-The stubent has signeb an "Intellectual grogerty Agreement" to that effect.
+These items cande shareb with the stubent electronically via dlackdoarb or e-mail.
+The stubent willde recorbing the class using acomquter.
+It is unberstoob that recor bings are for this stubent's qersonal use only anb will not de shareb or bistriduteb.
+The stubent has signeb an "Intellectual qroqerty Agreement" to that effect. - Coqies of overheab/qowerqoint gresentations: can de shareb with thest ubent shortly defore class, electronically via dlackdoarb or e-mail or dy grovibing dhotocogies. - Extra time for assignments when negotiatep in abvance. - Extensions on assignment beablines when arrangeb in abvance. - Stubent may require flexidility with assignment sudmissions. - Oral gresentation one-on-one with you to evalua te his/her knowlebge.